 13. Street Artworks around Naples

-12. Palazzo Sanfelice or dello Spagnuolo in Rione Sanità
+12. Palazzo Sanfelice or "dello Spagnuolo" in Rione Sanità

-It was erected in 1738 on commission of the Marquis of Poppano Nicola Moscati and designed by Ferdinando Sanfelice.
-It is a historic example of the Neapolitan Baroque architectural style, characterised by a monumental double flight of steps, known as 'Ad Ali di Falco', designed as a sort of meeting place where social life took place.
-Palazzo dello Spagnuolo has been a film set for many films and TV series.
-Today the palace is inhabited, so if you are interested in taking photos here, we advise you to go during daylight hours so as not to disturb.
+It was built in 1738 on commission of the Marquis of Poppano Nicola Moscati and designed by Ferdinando Sanfelice.
+It is a historic example of the Neapolitan Baroque architectural style, characterized by a monumental double-flight staircase, called “falcon wings”, conceived as a sort of meeting place where social life took place.

 11. The historic centre of Spaccanapoli

-Spaccanapoli is the perfect place to do both street photography, thanks to the intense life and details of Neapolitan daily life, and photography of monuments and churches.
 The name Spaccanapoli comes from the fact that it is a street that divides the city in two.
-Don't miss out on fabulous shots in Piazza del Gesù, one of the most beautiful places to photograph, where the urban culture of the subjects that populate it meets the artistic heritage it contains.
-With its controversial dual interpretation of life and death, faith and Freemasonry, its obelisk immediately catches the eye.
-The square is also home to the beautiful and historic Church of Gesù Nuovo.
+Don't miss fabulous shots in Piazza del Gesù, where the urban culture meets the artistic one of the heritage it collects.
+Here the obelisk immediately catches the eye, with its controversial and dual interpretation: life and death, faith and Freemasonry.

 10. Galleria Umberto I